Header Banner

 You can also copy and paste the Apple logo icon above or use the method below used for iOS and iPadOS.

-Typing Apple's Logo on iOS, iPadOS
+Typing Apple's logo on iOS, iPadOS

 If you use an external keyboard (like Apple's Magic Keyboard with Numeric Keypad or iPad Magic Keyboard Case) with your iPhone or iPad, you can use the same Option-Shift-K keyboard shortcut above to type the Apple logo in a text field.
 But when you're relying on the integrated iOS or iPadOS keyboard, no such keyboard shortcuts are built in.